Four County Mental Health Center is dedicated to providing

 Topeka State Hospital closed in June 1997 with 231 beds being removed, leaving fewer than 400 beds in the state hospital system.
 As hospital beds have diminished, the state has transferred funds to community mental health centers to assist in paying for services provided in the community.
 Mental health centers contract with county government and are the local authority for public mental health care.
 Counties, through their mental health centers, have accepted more responsibility for caring for those with mental illness, as the federal and state governments delegate this responsibility to local government.

 Seriously mentally ill persons are treated in the community because it is the natural thing to do and because technology is available to treat such persons successfully.
 All members of our community (businesses, schools, landlords, employers, etc.) are dealing with persons with serious mental illness as part of their daily lives.
 Community mental health programs consequently deal more and more with issues of safety and security for clients and communities, in addition to the traditional treatment that has always been provided.

 psychiatrists: Dr. Ken

-Williams, Medical Director, and Dr. Mark Haslett, a child and adolescent
+Williams, Medical Director and Dr. Mark Haslett, a child and adolescent

 Registered Nurse Practitioners and nursing staff complete the medical

-Four County has outpatient therapists serving all four counties who conduct individual, group, family, and couple counseling.
+Four County has outpatient therapists serving all five counties who conduct individual, group, family, and couple counseling.
 Community education programs, workshops, and health fairs help the public become more knowledgeable and aware of Four County and the services available.
 Outpatient services consist of clinical services, crisis intervention, consultations, psychological evaluations, divorce mediation, along with educational groups.

 Services - Services are provided to assist individuals and families throughout their lifespan.
 Clinical services including therapy, crisis intervention and medication management serve all populations from the young child to the senior adult.